Contributed By Baker McKenzie AARPI

-Before the criminal court, the burden of proof lies in all cases with the prosecution – ie, the Public Prosecutor's office, to which the tax authorities may be added as a civil party.
+Before the criminal courts, the burden of proof lies in all cases with the Public Prosecutor's Office, to which the tax authorities may be added as a civil party.

 The strategic options to consider during tax litigation depend on the factual and legal background of the case and should be assessed on a case-by-case basis.

 In addition to domestic case law, French courts take into consideration case law from the European Court of Justice and the European Court of Human Rights.

 The FTA’s doctrines (official published guidelines and individual decisions) are also enforceable in cases of tax reassessment.
 Article L. 80 A of the FBTP prohibits tax authorities from raising taxes that would be in contradiction with the administrative doctrine in force at the time they were applied, either by the FTA or by the taxpayer.

 Finally, the OECD Commentary on the Model Convention could be taken into consideration by French courts to interpret the provisions of tax treaties provided that they were published before the signing of the relevant tax treaties (Supreme Administrative Court 30 December 2003 No 233894, SA Andritz).

 Judgments of lower courts may be appealed to the Court of Appeal (Cour d'appel) within whose jurisdiction the lower court is located.

 The deadline to file such an appeal depends on the appealing party (the taxpayer or FTA) and whether the first instance decision was rendered by an administrative or a civil lower court.

 Judgments of appellate courts can be appealed before the supreme courts – the Supreme Administrative Court (Conseil d’Etat) or the Supreme Civil Court (Cour de Cassation).